 Size measurements will be made using the two largest dimensions of the ROV.
-Three rings with diameters of 64 cm, 75 cm, and 92 cm will be located on a table in the on deck circle.
+Three rings with diameters of 60 cm, 75 cm, and 85 cm will be located on a table in the on deck circle.
 Companies will place their vehicles on the table and, when ready, ask a MATE ROV Competition official to make the size measurement.
 The vehicle measurement must include the vehicle and all manipulators/tools that will be used in the product demonstration as well as the vehicle's tether.
-Any independent cannon lift mechanisms (if removable from ROV) will not be included in size and weight.
-The control system and 1 meter of tether may be outside of the measurement circle.
+Any removable lift bags constructed by the company will not be included in size and weight.
+In addition, the control system and 1 meter of tether may be outside of the measurement circle.

 Hand powered lifts and levers and tether management systems may be used with the vehicle.
-Hand powered lifts and levers will not count towards the size or weight of the ROV.
-Tether management systems that can be separated from the vehicle will not count towards the size or weight of the ROV.
+Hand powered lifts and levers will not be included in the size or weight of the ROV.
+Tether management systems that can be separated from the vehicle will also not be included in the size or weight of the ROV.

-Companies may detach manipulator arms and other equipment and place that equipment, next to, on top of, or inside the vehicle frame, but all of the equipment that will be used must be present and fit within the measurement circle.
+Companies may detach manipulator arms and other equipment and place that equipment, next to, on top of, or inside the vehicle frame, but all of the equipment that will be used in the product demonstration must be present and fit within the measurement circle.
 For example, a company may remove a manipulator arm that extends 20 cm in front of the vehicle and place it on top of the vehicle.
-The measurement will be made with the arm on top of the vehicle provided that the length and width are still the largest diameters.
+The measurement will be made with the arm on top of the vehicle, provided that the length and width are still the largest diameters.